 This is the center of your estate plan, and you can make your will as detailed as you like, so that the distribution of your property can follow your exact wishes.
-You can also change your will anytime you like, and it’s prudent to review it every few years to make sure that everything is still up-to-date.
+You can also change your will anytime you like, and it’s prudent to review it every few years to make sure that everything is still up to date.

 One of the important choices you will have to make when drawing up your will is who will act as your executor.
 This is the person who will handle the logistical details of your estate after your death.
 Since this person will be managing your assets until they are distributed to your heirs, you must choose someone whom you trust to follow your wishes.
-An untrustworthy executor is in a position where he or she could embezzle funds after your death.
+An untrustworthy executor is in a position where they could embezzle funds after your death.

 Most people name their spouse, a close friend, or family member as their executor.
 However, it’s possible to hire an executor who will be paid from your estate, and, in fact, lawyers will often perform executor services.
 If you have an already-contentious family situation, hiring an executor can ensure an unbiased third party is handling your estate after your death.